-I Own a Franchise and Need to Hire People!
+I'm a Franchise Owner and Need to Hire People!
 Now What?

 Running a franchise business poses unique hiring challenges that a sole operator might not encounter as often.
 As a franchisee, you’re also likely the one who has to answer most interview questions about your business or license brand.
 This makes it important for you to understand specific criteria potential employees will evaluate when making their hiring decisions and how to hire accordingly.
 Before thinking about how to hire staff, first consider how many staff members you need and if contract labor is feasible for your particular situation.
 Hiring contract labor means hiring someone who is not an employee of yours but works for another company that specializes in contract labor, like Task Rabbit and UpWork.
 Sometimes hiring contractors instead of directly from within your company can be more cost-effective than having employees on payroll or contracting with outside companies on a regular basis.

 Is Hiring Staff is a Good Idea for My Franchise Business?